Matterhorn Bobsleds: Queue

-Guests enter an Alpine themed area at the base of the mountain decorated with flags of the Swiss Cantons, and trees.
+Guests enter an Alpine themed area at the base of the mountain decorated with flags of the Swiss Cantons.
 A large footprint cast of an unknown animal taken in 1978 sits on a post in front of the line.
 Guests are ushered into a bullpen shaped station where riders are either sent on the Tomorrowland, or Fantasyland track with Swiss polka music playing in the background.

 Ride experience

 Once guests have boarded the bobsled, riders enter a dark tunnel at the base of the mountain where strange growls are heard.
-The bobsleds then climb a 60 foot lift hill up towards the South part of the mountain.
+The bobsleds then climb an 80 foot lift hill up towards the South part of the mountain.
 Near the top of the lift the bobsleds pass by a sheet of ice on each side where the Abominable Snowman simultaneously climbing the mountain is angered at the sight of intruders.
 Once the bobsled car has disengaged from the chain, riders pass through a dark tunnel, where the Abominable Snowman's roars echo.
 The trains emerge into a cavern filled with destroyed bobsleds, skyway buckets, some climbing equipment, and a crate stamped with "Wells Expedition" may also be seen.
 Both tracks take a left-hand turn, then split off before they can crash into the first animatronic.
 The cars swirl around the mountain, dipping under tunnels and by the waterfalls.
 Each track then passes another animatronic of the Snowman.
 Soon after the second encounter, riders plunge into the alpine lake and return to the station.
 No on-ride photo is available for this ride.